vy538/idea-generator/README.md

 7. Enlarged view available for illustrations in the gallery on all devices
 8. Mobile users can access navigation options via a hamburger menu
 9. Logged-in users with invite codes or admin status can access the "Add Idea" page
+10. Logged-in users can upload their own creations based on generated ideas
-10. Admin users can access the admin panel for managing ideas and users
+11. Admin users can access the admin panel for managing ideas and users
-11. Admins can generate, copy, and cancel invite codes for users
+12. Admins can generate, copy, and cancel invite codes for users

 ## Technologies Used

 - React
 - TypeScript
-- Firebase (Authentication, Realtime Database)
+- Firebase (Authentication, Realtime Database, Storage)
 - react-i18next
 - styled-components
 - Material-UI